 Click Apply or OK to store the new requirement link.

-Right-click the same object again to see the new link label listed in the top portion of the context menu for this object.
+Right-click the same Simulink block again to see the new link label listed in the top portion of the context menu.

-An easier way is to use selection-based linking via the Requirements Traceability option in context menus of Simulink and Stateflow objects that support requirements linking:
+An easier way to establish new links is via Selection Linking Shortcuts under the Requirements Traceability option in context menus of Simulink and Stateflow objects that support requirements linking:

 Select any object in your test module in DOORS.